-Mom, believe it or not your daughter will listen to you best when she understands YOUR heart.
-Sharing our experiences concerning sex during our teen years may be hardest to do, but it will be the most impacting for your daughter.
+Mom, believe it or not, your daughter will listen to you best when she understands YOUR heart.
+Sharing our experiences concerning sex during our teen years may be the hardest to do, but it will be the most impacting for your daughter.
 Intimacy is opening ourselves up to let someone else peer inside, and when you’re willing to share your failures and successes concerning your sexual choices, your words will go straight to your daughter’s heart.

 Here is an excerpt from my book Teen Mom: You are Stronger Than You Think.
-In it I encourage young women to examine their thoughts about sex and intimacy, but you can use these same facts and questions to open up an impacting conversation with your teen daughter.
+In it, I encourage young women to examine their thoughts about sex and intimacy, but you can use these same facts and questions to open up an impacting conversation with your teen daughter.

 One main reason young people choose to have sex is their desperate search for intimacy, but true intimacy is usually the last thing they find.
 Sexually active girls seek a lasting commitment but end up with heartbreak.

 Another side effect of the search for intimacy through sex is that these teens have a hard time learning other ways to relate.
 They miss the joy of heart bonds because society has fed them a lie that physical bonding is the only way to truly connect.